 - Upgrading or improving campus network services and access to off-campus network services.

 - Subscriptions and licenses to online resources and services for students.

 - Upgrading general computer lab equipment and capabilities, including computer hardware, software, video projectors and related equipment used for student class presentations.

 - Technology equipment and supplies used directly in classrooms and other learning spaces that are used by a wide breadth and significant portion of students.

 - Expenses related to training a significant portion of the student population to better enable them to utilize computer hardware, software, and new technologies.

 - Expenses related to improving the level of technology for students with disabilities.

-B. Examples of expenditures that are normally considered inappropriate for STF Funds
+Examples of Student Technology Fee expenditures that are normally considered inappropriate

 - Computer hardware, software, or upgrades for faculty/staff offices and faculty/staff only workstations.

-- Department specific or limited access equipment which has limited to little potential for student use.
+- Department-specific or limited access equipment which has little potential for student use.

 - Research equipment.